joshpierro/self-driving-car/p4/writeup_template.md

 ####2.
 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 When I first attempted the perspective transform, I took an image from google maps and a test image (test1.jpg) and tried to define my source and destination control points to be used in the OpenCV perspective transform function.
 This approach was inspired by the stop sign exercise in the lectures.
-This, however, gave wonky results and I was unable to sucessfully get an acceptable birdseye image.
+This, however, gave wonky results and I was unable to successfully get an acceptable birds eye image.

 <img src='https://github.com/joshpierro/self-driving-car/blob/master/p4/output_images/aerial.png'>

 As a result, I ended up using hard coded values for my source and destination that were derived through lots of trial and error.
 The values for my source and destination can be found in lines 124-140 in utils.py and my implementation can be found on line 21-24 in app.py.
-It should be noted that I also derived an inverse perspective transform for when the birdseye view is converted back to the dashcam view.
+It should be noted that I also derived an inverse perspective transform for when the birds eye view is converted back to the dash cam view.

 <pre>
     m = cv.getPerspectiveTransform(utils.source(), utils.destination())